elnobun/movie-search-app/README.md

     - [x] Create an input of a type of text with a name of "query" and a placeholder.
     - [x] Create a button with class of button, and a type of submit.
     - [x] Make component responsive.
+- [x] Make request to movie API
+    - [x] Create a function using async/await to fetch data from the API.
+    - [ ] Create application state (Hooks) to keep track of user input.
+    - [ ] Create application state (Hooks) to keep track of the data from the API.